mattsb42/screwfinity-openscad/docs/drawers.md

   with no cutout.
   Use this if you want to make your own custom drawers.

-## label_cut
+## handle_properties

+Controls how the properties of the handle.
+Use the `handle_properties` helper function to generate this.

+- **style** :
+  The handle style you want.
+  You can find these values in `options.scad`.

+  - `TRIANGLE_HANDLE` :
+    Similar to the original Screwfinity handle,
+    this handle is a triangular shape
+    with a peak halfway up the drawer, a ledge underneath
+    that provides a grip point,
+    and a label slot along the top-facing surface.
+    _Default_

+- **depth** :
+  The handle depth,
+  from the front of the handle
+  to the front of the drawer body.
+  _Default: 8_

+- **label_cut** :
-Do you want to have a window and slot for a label?
+  How/should the handle have a cutout for a label?
   You can find these values in `options.scad`.

   - `NO_LABEL_CUT` :
     Leave the handle solid.
   - `LABEL_CUT` :
     Cut a slot to fit a label,
     along with a window to view the label.